V1EngineeringInc/V1EngineeringInc-Docs/docs/software/kiri.md

 It’s time to pop back up to the **start** menu and check on our handiwork.
 Preview the tool travel path and even check out an animation although for this one, if the tool (Sharpie) is at Z0 there may not be any lines left so it could be a bit uninteresting!

-If thngs work as expected you can export your first bit of gcode and run breathlessly to your waiting machine, where no doubt you’ve had the Sharpie set up for just this minute!
+If things work as expected you can export your first bit of gcode and run breathlessly to your waiting machine, where no doubt you’ve had the Sharpie set up for just this minute!

 ![!Kiri:Moto](../img/kiri/10-Export_Box_Crown.jpg){: loading=lazy width="600"}